openzipkin/brave/instrumentation/mysql6/README.md

-# brave-instrumentation-mysql
+# brave-instrumentation-mysql-6

-This includes a MySQL-6 statement interceptor that will report to Zipkin how long each statement takes, along with relevant tags like the query.
+This includes a mysql-connector-java 6+ statement interceptor that will report to Zipkin how long each statement takes, along with relevant tags like the query.

 To use it, append `?statementInterceptors=brave.mysql6.TracingStatementInterceptor`